Ho1yShif/class_practice/README.md

 # class_practice
 Hi everyone,

 This respository is a space for me to practice programming.
-At the time I created this, I had just started diving deeper into classes, so I called it 'class_practice'.
+At the time I created this, I had just started diving deeper into classes, so I called it `class_practice`.

 In this repo, you'll find:
 - Problems from LinkedIn Learning courses